JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 # swagger-service-skeleton-tutorial

-The purpose of this tutorial is to use the excellent [swagger-service-skeleton](https://github.com/steve-gray/swagger-service-skeleton) from the incredible and generous [@steve-gray](https://github.com/steve-gray) to create a working application, or, at least to help show you how to do that.
+The purpose of this tutorial is to use the excellent [swagger-service-skeleton](https://github.com/steve-gray/swagger-service-skeleton) from the incredible and generous [@steve-gray](https://github.com/steve-gray) to create a working application API, or, at least to help show you how to do that.

 ## Getting started